LiveSuggest

 Can AI transcribe meetings without saving the recording?

 Yes.
-Browser-based transcription tools capture audio from your device (microphone or tab sharing) and stream it to a speech-to-text engine in real time.
+Browser-based transcription tools capture audio from your device — microphone or tab sharing — and stream it to a speech-to-text engine in real time.
 The audio is processed as it arrives and then discarded.
-Nothing is recorded or stored on the provider’s servers.
+Nothing is stored on the provider’s servers.
 This is the core principle behind meeting transcription without a bot.

 Are real-time meeting notes more accurate than manual notes?

 In most cases, yes.
-AI transcription captures a large share of what’s said with high accuracy, especially when using tab audio sharing for clean input.
-Manual notes depend on your typing speed, attention, and shorthand — you inevitably miss content while writing.
-The trade-off: manual notes give you full control over what’s captured; AI gives you greater completeness with less effort.
+AI transcription captures a large share of what is said with high accuracy, especially with tab audio sharing for clean input.
+Manual notes depend on your typing speed, attention, and shorthand — content gets missed while you write.
+The trade-off: manual gives full control over what is captured; AI gives greater completeness with less effort.

 Conclusion

-You don’t need a recording to get useful meeting notes.
-Manual notes, browser-based transcription, post-meeting AI, collaborative docs, and no-bot AI assistants each offer a different balance of privacy, completeness, and effort.
+You do not need a recording to get useful meeting notes.
+Manual notes, browser-based transcription, post-meeting AI, collaborative docs, and no-bot AI assistants each strike a different balance of privacy, completeness, and effort.

-If privacy is your priority, browser-based approaches are the strongest fit: they process audio in real time and discard it immediately — no bot, no storage, no consent complexity.
+If confidentiality is your priority, browser-based approaches are the strongest fit: they process audio in real time and discard it immediately — no bot in the call, no stored recording, no consent headache.

-If that model fits how you want to work, try LiveSuggest free — live transcription and contextual AI suggestions during your meetings, no bot joining your calls, and nothing recorded.
+If that model matches the way you want to work, try LiveSuggest free — live transcription and contextual AI suggestions during your meetings, with no bot joining your calls and nothing recorded.

 Sources